 The examples below show possibilities for connecting and combining AOPDs of various safety categories and with various output features (relays, safety-oriented transistor outputs, cross circuit monitoring within and outside the AOPD).

-AOPDs of type 4 with transistor outputs and cross circuit monitoring function can be connected directly to the safety inputs S1 and S2.
+AOPDs of type 4 with transistor outputs and cross circuit monitoring function can be connected directly to the safety inputs S1 and S2 of S3 and S4.
 See example 1.